Biography: Ann Prince Thomas

 After retiring from football, Clyde ran for City Council, won by a landslide, and served four terms.
 Also serving as vice-mayor, he helped get the Wheeling Civic Center built, and led the proposal for a downtown Wheeling shopping mall.

-Since her husband died in 2006, Ann Thomas has continued to organize reunions of players from the Wheeling Ironmen.
+After her husband died in 2006, Ann Thomas continued to organize reunions of players from the Wheeling Ironmen.

 (From Legendary Locals of Wheeling, by Seán Duffy, Ann Thomas)